Can Encrypted DNS Be Fast?: Results

 \paragraph{DoH response times were higher than those for DNS and DoT.} DoH experienced higher response times than conventional DNS or DoT, although this difference in performance varies significantly across DoH resolvers.
-For Resolvers \cloudflare{}, \google{}, and \quadnine{}, the median query response times for DoH are 37.7 ms, 46.7 ms, and 60.7 ms, respectively.
-Resolver \quadnine{} exhibited the biggest increase in response latency between DoH and DNS (22.4 ms).
-Resolver \google{} showed the smallest difference in performance between DoH and DNS (11.9 ms).
-Median DoH response times between resolvers can differ greatly, with \cloudflare{} DoH performing 23 ms faster than \quadnine{} DoH.
+For Resolvers X, Y, and Z, the median query response times for DoH are 37.7 ms, 46.6 ms, and 60.7 ms, respectively.
+Resolver Z exhibited the biggest increase in response latency between DoH and DNS (22.4 ms).
+Resolver Y showed the smallest difference in performance between DoH and DNS (11.8 ms).
+Median DoH response times between resolvers can differ greatly, with X DoH performing 23 ms faster than Z DoH.
 The performance cost of DoH may be due to the overhead of HTTPS, as well as the fact that DoH implementations are still relatively nascent, and thus may not be optimized.
-For example, an experimental DoH recursive resolver implementation by Facebook engineers simply terminates DoH connections to a reverse web proxy before forwarding the query to a conventional DNS recursive resolver~\cite{doh-nginx}.
+For example, an experimental DoH recursive resolver implementation by Facebook engineers terminates DoH connections to a reverse web proxy before forwarding the query to a DNS resolver~\cite{doh-nginx}.